clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-backend/Telemetry-backend.rst

 #.
 Edit the new :file:`/etc/telemetrics/telemetrics.conf` file with your
-   editor using the :command:`sudo` directive and change the :guilabel:`server=` setting to ``http://localhost/v2/collector`` and save this change in the new file
+   editor using the :command:`sudo` directive and change the :guilabel:`server=` setting to ``http://localhost/v2/collector`` and save this change in the new file.

    .. code-block:: console

       server=http://localhost/v2/collector

-   You can also use the fully qualified domain name for your server instead of localhost
+   You can also use the fully qualified domain name for your server instead of :guilabel:`localhost`.

 #.
-Restart the :command:`telemd` daemon to reload the configuration file:
+Restart the :command:`telemd` daemon to reload the configuration file.

    .. code-block:: console